Biogen and Ionis Announce Topline Phase 1 Study Results of Investigational Drug in C9orf72 Amyotrophic Lateral Sclerosis

 - Biogen and Ionis remain committed to their decade-long pursuit of advancing ALS research and developing therapies for all forms of this progressive and fatal neurodegenerative disease

-CAMBRIDGE, Mass. and CARLSBAD, Calif. , March 28, 2022 (GLOBE NEWSWIRE) -- Biogen Inc. ( BIIB) and Ionis Pharmaceuticals, Inc. ( IONS) today announced topline results from the Phase 1 study of BIIB078 (IONIS-C9Rx), an investigational antisense oligonucleotide (ASO) for people with C9orf72-associated amyotrophic lateral sclerosis (ALS).
+CAMBRIDGE, Mass. and CARLSBAD, Calif., March 28, 2022 /PRNewswire/ -- Biogen Inc. (Nasdaq: BIIB) and Ionis Pharmaceuticals, Inc. (Nasdaq: IONS) today announced topline results from the Phase 1 study of BIIB078 (IONIS-C9Rx), an investigational antisense oligonucleotide (ASO) for people with C9orf72-associated amyotrophic lateral sclerosis (ALS).

 In this Phase 1 study, BIIB078 was generally well-tolerated.
 The adverse events (AEs) were mostly mild to moderate in severity and occurred at a similar rate across BIIB078 and placebo groups.
 The most common AEs were fall, procedural pain and headache.